surfergrl/sgs-gift-guide/README.md

 ### Page structure

-#### Banner and logo - for GitHub Pages deployment; will be removed on WordPress page.
+#### Banner and logo

+For GitHub Pages deployment; removed on WordPress page.
 Does not contain any navigation options for this reason.

-#### Title and tagline in H1.
+#### Title and tagline in H1

 #### Questions